-The Vervocity Interactive team is a wealth of knowledge.
-Afterall, we’re online and building websites all day!
+The Vervocity team has a wealth of knowledge.
+After all, we’re online and building websites all day!
 We collected a list of websites that will help you improve productivity, stay informed, and have fun in the new year.
 We’d love to learn from you, too, so if you have a website to share, post it in the comments section below!

 1. Not sure how something will look on your website if you edit a piece of code?